MicrosoftDocs/power-automate-docs/articles/customapi-webhooks.md

 ## The Swagger file

-Webhooks are implemented in Microsoft Flow as a type of [custom API](./customapi-web-api-tutorial.md), so we'll need to provide a Swagger JSON file to define the shape of our webhook.
+Webhooks are implemented in Microsoft Flow as a type of [Custom connector](./customapi-web-api-tutorial.md), so we'll need to provide a Swagger JSON file to define the shape of our webhook.
 The Swagger contains three definitions critical to making the webhook work:

 1. Creating the webhook
 2. Defining the incoming hook request from the API (in this case, GitHub)